 The first half of the film revolves around Tim’s blossoming romance with Rachel McAdam’s Mary.
 Gleeson and McAdams are fireworks on screen together, with McAdams at perhaps her peak adorability (which is saying something).

 Just as the film hits the point where we start expecting relationship conflict between Tim and Mary, the movie ditches its romcom structure and pivots into a broader family drama without feeling too much like a cheat.
-The connection between parent and child, and the value of making the most of that time together, is probed.
+The connection between parent and child and the value of making the most of that limited time together are probed.